Skip To Content

 In ArcGIS, initial information regarding the camera and the images are stored in a Cameras table and a Frames table, respectively.

-You can create ArcGIS table data structures for these tables, but it may be easier to use a spreadsheet saved in *.csv format, then ingest that into ortho mapping.
+You can create ArcGIS table data structures for these tables, but it is recommended that you use a spreadsheet saved in CSV format and ingest that into ortho mapping.

 Frames and Cameras tables can be created separately or may be combined into one single table.
 For scanned aerial imagery, it is typical to use separate frames and cameras tables.
 There are two advantages of using separate tables: